Breaking

 autocannon vs k6 for memory testing?

-autocannon is simpler and node-native; k6 is more powerful with scripting.
+autocannon is simpler and node-native; k6 is more flexible with scripting (multi-step user journeys, JS test logic).
 For “hammer one endpoint and watch memory,” autocannon.
 For multi-step workflows that simulate users, k6.

 Should I worry about memory in serverless functions?